How to Make Your Employees use the Software you Create

 Rest assured that failing to implement the software isn’t directly your fault.
-People like stability and comfort in their lives and will show a great propensity to maintain the status quo.
+People like stability and comfort in their lives and will be highly likely to maintain the status quo.
 Regardless of the domain, people will want to keep their lives exactly as they are accustomed to, be it daily routines, family activities, or work.

 Imagine I move every single light switch in your house just a bit lower.
-They would still be in a comfortable position, and your interior designer swears by the new placement.
+They would still be comfortable, and your interior designer swears by the new placement.
 For the first few weeks, you will feel frustrated every time you reach for the light switch that isn’t there.

 Let’s talk about all the activities that will make your transition smooth and allow your employees to give up their routines willingly.

-#1.
-Have an initial feedback session with your team:
+Have an initial feedback session with your team

 Figure out what their current favorite programs do for them and how they improve their lives.
 Compare the utility and usability of their favorites to your product.
 Try to use the familiarity of their choice of software to make them feel close to your service instead.

-#2.
-Use their feedback to make your product better:
+Use their feedback to make your product better

 The most valuable advertising for a company comes from its employees endorsing the actual product.
 No ad or sponsorship will speak as loudly as your employees recommend the product to their colleagues.
 Encourage them to try out your product and incorporate it into their routines.
 Use their experience as testimonials inside the company.

-#4.
-Create the habit of asking for and implementing feedback:
+Create the habit of asking for and implementing feedback

 The more your employees use your product, the more familiar it becomes.
 You and your employees have a chance to understand the software’s value better and make room for additional improvements.
 This loop will help your business grow stronger with every cycle.